 Sleep and bedtime routines: for children and teenagers

-All the worry and disruption from coronavirus means that many children are having particular trouble sleeping.
+All the worry and disruption in recent times means that many children are having particular trouble sleeping.
 This doesn’t just affect the children – it will quickly affect the adults in their lives too.
 There are things you can do to help your children sleep.

 There are lots of guidelines for children’s sleep needs at different ages – these are always based on averages.
 Comparing your family to official guidelines can make you feel worse if your child seems to get by on less sleep, and some children may be wakeful for any number of reasons, including medical reasons.

-The important message is that even when your are coping with coronavirus, you can help your children get healthy sleep with love, nurture, and a good routine.
+The important message is that you can help your children get healthy sleep with love, nurture, and a good routine.
 Making sure you maintain a healthy routine will help your child’s body clock naturally adjust and sleep well.

-As a bonus, routines and consistency will help your child feel more secure during this uncertain time.
+As a bonus, routines and consistency will help your child feel more secure after they've been through a time of so many changes.

 So what sleep patterns should you expect?